Paddington Old Cemetery: History

 In 1855 Paddington Burial Board purchased 24 acres of rural land in Willesden.
 Cemetery designer Thomas Little created a horse-shoe tree-lined path layout.
 On each side of the entrance he built lodges and in the centre, two Gothic-style chapels (grade II listed, Entry Number:1359002).
 Its original formation was in a rural landscape which later became a green open space.
 There is a war memorial by the western entrance.
 There are 213 graves for casualties of World War I and World War II.
 The Goetze Memorial (c.
 1911), erected by artist Sigismund Goetze in memory of his parents, is Grade II listed, Entry Number:1389534.

+By 1923 the cemetery was rapidly becoming filled, and the Metropolitan Borough of Paddington decided to acquire new land for a cemetery further out of London.
+This was opened as "Paddington New Cemetery" (now known as Mill Hill Cemetery) in 1936, leading to the site on Willesden Lane becoming known by its current name of "Paddington Old Cemetery".

 The City of Westminster sold the cemetery to Brent Council in 1986 and still manages it today (2000).
 Paddington Cemetery received a Special Commendation in the 'Cemetery of the Year Awards' in 1999, the cemetery office being praised for their work in reinstating the cemetery from closed status to local use.
 To celebrate the Millennium in 2000 new trees were planted and there is an apiary within the cemetery that produces 'Tombstone honey'.

+War graves

+The cemetery contains 230 war graves of Commonwealth service personnel of World War I, of which 130 are buried in a Services Plot and 50 whose graves could not be marked are listed on a Screen Wall memorial.
+The Commonwealth War Graves Commission also registers and maintains 4 Commonwealth service burials of World War II and 43 non-war burials.